 Hundreds of the world’s top engineering students are preparing for one-of-a-kind Formula Hybrid Competition next week organised by Dartmouth University in the USA.

 Teams are set to put to the test the earth-friendly hybrid and electric vehicles they designed and built over the last 10 months.
+They might not beat the Thrust SSC world record but they are certainly impressive.

 This year’s 20 teams hail from Canada, India and across the U.S. Their eight hybrid and 12 electric vehicles will need to pass numerous technical and safety inspections in order to make it on the New Hampshire Motor Speedway track where the event will be held through May 2.